AkravasTheWise/mutual-shno-synchronization/README.md

 If you want the COMSOL files used to produce the current density distribution and Oersted field, DM me and I can send them to you.
 The electrical measurements and plot script in matlab is in the electrical

-# Executive sumary of the paper
+# Executive summary of the paper
-This research delves into the fascinating world of **spin Hall nano-oscillators** (SHNOs) and how **propagating spin waves** (PSWs) can be used to control the synchronization between them, opening up new possibilities for spintronics and unconventional computing.
+This research delves into **spin Hall nano-oscillators** (SHNOs) and how **propagating spin waves** (PSWs) can be used to control the synchronization between them, opening up new possibilities for spintronics and unconventional computing.

 ## What Are Spin Hall Nano-Oscillators?